A45340 Total credit hours: 66

 Rowlett, TX 75088

-These Outcomes are for the Paramedic Cohorts graduating in 2018.
+Outcomes for the Paramedic Cohorts graduating in 2018.

 NC Paramedic Credentialing Exam Pass Rates 100% on the 1st attempt